Alaska’s 2016 Medicare Part D plan overview

 The range of monthly drug plan premiums will decrease:

-In comparison, across the country the 2015 Medicare Part D plan premiums range from a low of $12.60 (SilverScript Choice (PDP) in NM) to a high of $171.90 (BlueMedicare Rx-Option 2 (PDP) in FL).
+In comparison, across the country the 2016 Medicare Part D plan premiums range from a low of $11.40 (SilverScript Choice (PDP) in AR) to a high of $174.70 (BlueMedicare Rx-Option 2 (PDP) in FL).

-When reviewing lower premium Medicare Part D (PDP) plans, Alaska residents will have fewer plans from which to choose.
-There will be one plan having a premium under $25, a decrease from the 3 Part D plans offered in 2014.
+When reviewing lower premium Medicare Part D (PDP) plans, Alaska residents will have the same number of plan options.
+There will be one plan having a premium under $25, remaining unchanged from the 1 Part D plan offered in 2015.

 Fewer Medicare prescription drug plans will offer some level of Coverage Gap protection:

-Alaska residents will find that 12 Part D plans will offer enhanced prescription drug coverage options.
+Alaska residents will find that fewer Part D plans will offer enhanced prescription drug coverage options with 9 enhanced Part D plans in 2016 as compared to 12 in 2015.
 Enhanced Medicare Part D coverage includes prescription drug plans that have a lower or no initial deductible and a variation of cost-sharing (for instance, copayments instead of co-insurance).
-For example, in 2015, fewer Alaska Part D plans will offer prescription drug coverage with a $0 initial deductible (9 plans in 2015 as compared to 12 plans in 2014).
+For example, in 2016, fewer Alaska Part D plans will offer prescription drug coverage with a $0 initial deductible (5 plans in 2016 as compared to 9 plans in 2015).

 Low-Income Subsidy recipients in Alaska will have fewer Medicare Part D plans that qualify for the $0 monthly premium: